Powerful audit trails for hospital molecular diagnostics labs

 About the author

-Sr. Director Product Management, Sunquest Mitogen
+Sr. Director Product Management and Marketing, Sunquest Mitogen